 I’m not saying that it is because as I say with it being in it’s ICO stage it’s too early to tell, but if the daily interest being paid out is found to be coming from the new funds being invested in then yes it would be very bad news.

-One thing I can say for sure though is that most likely due to the referral opportunity Home Blockcoin is being promoted VERY heavily by some big name marketers which could potentially result in the coins value increasing upon launch.
+One thing I can say for sure though is that most likely due to the referral opportunity Home Blockcoin is being promoted VERY heavily by some big-name marketers which could potentially result in the value of the coin increasing upon launch.

 Chances are it probably won’t reach the estimated $1,000 value as anticipated by the founders but it could potentially go up to over $10 per coin which still provide a pretty sweet ROI.

 It’s definitely at least an ICO to keep your eye on & to watch closely upon launch.